Splitting, Splicing and Projection in BPD Personalities

 they're foisted onto the BPD lover.
 If we won't

-feel sorry for ourselves, we'll project it onto somebody
+we refuse to feel sympathy for ourselves, we'll project

-else.
-Thus, debilitating guilt prevents us from responding
+guilt prevents us from responding to our own intrinsic

-to our intrinsic needs, if we believe our Borderline might have
+needs, if we believe our Borderline might have a difficult emotions

-a bad reaction or feeling about it--and time and time again, we're
+about our expressing them, and time and time again, we're walking

 do not relate to pain in the same way non's do.